 Malak Altaeb is an independent consultant, writer, and researcher based in Paris, France.
 She is an Environmental Policy master’s graduate from Sciences Po in Paris, with a bachelor’s degree in Chemical Engineering from the University of Tripoli, Libya.
-She currently works as an information analyst with a company called Storyzy in Paris, where she conducts in-depth analysis of the digital ecosystem with a focus on the MENA region.
+She is a non-resident fellow with the Tahrir Institute for Middle East Policy (TIMEP) 2022-23 cohort, working on food security in North Africa.
+Malak is a member of World Youth Parliament for Water – Research group and the Groundwater Youth Network (GWYN).

 She previously worked as an intern with the Syrian Centre for Media and Freedom of Expression (SCM) in Paris from July to December 2020.
 Since her graduation in 2020, she has focused on environmental policy in Libya from a policy analysis lens, tackling different topics linked to the environment in Libya and the connections/learnings from other MENA countries, especially Egypt and Tunisia.